redisnotbluedev/distillchat/README.md

-A fast, lightweight chat app like Claude.
+A fast, lightweight chat app, similar to Claude.

 Features